5th Grade Curriculum

 Fifth grade is a year of growing independence.
 Students begin to enter the age where non-concrete thinking develops, and they begin to see a “whole new world” in their ability to conceptualize and process through complex thoughts and stories.
 This is the backdrop for students to study American history; the country moves from dependence on a king to independence with a new government.

-This is also the year when students begin building new friendships and practicing self-governance with their studies, their relationships, and their spirituality.
+This is also the year when students begin practicing self-governance with their studies, their relationships, and their spirituality.
 Teachers continue to direct students to pursue a deep love of learning and solidify their scriptural foundations.
 Journeying through fifth grade is an exciting adventure.

 Spelling, Grammar, and Penmanship